 Some message processing is inherently idempotent.
 For example, if a system generates image thumbnails, it might not matter how many times the message about the generated thumbnail is processed; the outcome is that the thumbnails are generated and they are the same every time.
 On the other hand, operations such as calling a payment gateway to charge a credit card may not be idempotent at all.
 In these cases, you need to ensure that processing a message multiple times has the effect that you expect.

-Honoring message idempotency (subhead on this page) https://msdn.microsoft.com/en-us/library/jj591565.aspx using.
-Another is to implement custom logic in your destination microservice.
-Having validations at both the transport level and the application level is your best bet.
+Honoring message idempotency (subhead on this page) https://msdn.microsoft.com/en-us/library/jj591565.aspx

 Deduplicating integration event messages